Voting Record — Eric Illsley MP, Barnsley Central (10305)

 11 May 2010Stopped being Chairman, Yorkshire and the Humber Regional Select Committee

-11 May 2010Stopped being a member of the Foreign Affairs Committee
+11 May 2010Stopped being Member, Foreign Affairs Committee

 HouseDateSubjectEric IllsleyLab VoteRôle